SCION Applications to use today

 without relying on the BGP protocol!

-As SCION provides in most cases many different forwarding paths (in many cases over 100 different path choices!), the odds are high that one of the SCION paths provides improved communication quality (in terms of latency, jitter, loss, bandwidth, MTU, or CO2, just to mention some options) over the single Internet path.
+As SCION provides in most cases many different forwarding paths (in some cases over 100 different path choices!), the odds are high that one of the SCION paths provides improved communication quality (in terms of latency, jitter, loss, bandwidth, MTU, or CO2, just to mention some options) over the single Internet path.

 Congratulations if you have SCION connectivity, then we can try out the next-generation Internet directly from your computer!